 Since 1969, I've been a just-the-facts-ma'am journalist working in radio and television newsrooms in Wisconsin, Germany, Virginia, Washington, D.C., and Atlanta.
 Highlights of my career include getting tear gassed while covering the anti-Vietnam War riots in 1970 at the University of Wisconsin-Madison; doing a 40-minute, one-on-one radio interview with Alfred Hitchcock in 1973 during my stint in the Army at the American Forces Network (AFN)-Europe; and covering the White House for CBN News during the last three years of Ronald Reagan's presidency.

 In 1988, I joined CNN as a writer.
 From 2001 to 2005, I supervised the writing on "Daybreak" anchored by Carol Costello.
-Currently, I'm an editor and writer on "The Situation Room" (Weekdays, 4pm - 7pm ET) anchored by Wolf Blitzer.
+From 2005 to 2013, I was a Senior Copy Editor on "The Situation Room with Wolf Blitzer."
+In March of 2013 I retired from CNN after 25 years with the network.
+I now write full time.

 I grew up in La Crosse, Wisconsin and earned a BA in Journalism from the University of Wisconsin-Madison (1977).